Contemporary garden – Surbiton

 Design approach

 Patio replacement.
-The original concrete patio was removed and replaced with approximately 120 square metres of Indian sandstone paving.
-A contrasting red brick edge detail was added to frame the stone and introduce warmth and definition.
-The result is a durable, slip-resistant surface suited to outdoor dining, seating and everyday family use.
+The original concrete patio was removed and replaced with approximately 120 square metres of mint fossil Indian sandstone paving.
+Mint fossil was chosen for its pale, warm tone and natural variation, which works particularly well against London stock brick.
+A contrasting red brick edge detail frames the stone and introduces warmth and definition, and the finished surface is durable and slip-resistant, suited to outdoor dining, seating and everyday family use.

 Fence replacement.
 The existing fence had begun to collapse and was no longer secure.
 We installed new close-board fence panels and posts, improving privacy, structural stability and the overall appearance of the garden boundary.